qazwart/Autoconfig/README.md

 with their actual values.

 If that's all this did, it wouldn't do much more than Ant does when it copies and filters files.
-However, the interesting point comes when a macro does not already have an answer.
+However, the fun comes when a macro does not already have an answer.
 In that case, this program will actually ask the user a question, verify the answer, and save the answer the next time this runs.